This semester on Tuesdays we’re taking a deep dive into Young Life team dynamics. If you missed the first couple posts, check them out here:

 - Creating Healthy Team Cultural Intelligence

-This seighth post in the series was written by Eve Sarrett.
+This eighth post in the series was written by Eve Sarrett.

 So, you’re older than 22 and wondering if you are being called to lead Young Life?

-answer these 3 questions may help you determine if you are being called to serve
+How you answer these 3 questions may help you determine if you are being called to serve with Young Life.

 “Am I needed?”

 “Do I have time to make the commitment?”

 Most of us can remember when a Young Life Leader walked into our world.
 It’s what changed the course of my life when it happened to me.
 If you were a leader in college, or maybe too busy to be one…you may think you are no longer of any value to the local area, when in fact, you are a huge gift to us.

 Instead of asking “am I needed,” you may ask “why am I